cuddlekube/infrastructure/README.md

 * loggroups: Global log groups
 * s3: Very basic S3 bucket
 * vpc: Basic VPC for 3 AZs with public/private subnets and everything required for that
+* alb: The public facing ALB
+* appmesh: The app mesh itself
+* mesh-structure: The structure and configuration for the actual mesh
+* servicediscovery: The servicediscovery (Cloud Map) configuration
+* dynamodb: the dynamodb
+* ecs-task: Template for all ECS tasks
+* ecs-serice: Template for all ECS services
+* iam: The IAM role for the ECS tasks (slightly overpowered)

 ## CloudFormation Macros